 Ian Smith, Country Director, Nepal

-Smith has over 15 years' experience working in the election field serving as a technical expert for IFES, the Organization for Security and Co-operation in Europe, the International Organization for Migration, and the United Nations Development Programme in countries such as Georgia, Kosovo, Libya, Mozambique, Nepal, Pakistan, Sri Lanka, Timor-Leste, and Yemen.
-He has also worked on the development of election-related training curriculums and capacity building programs in Myanmar, the Philippines, Tajikistan, and Afghanistan, in addition to drafting and reviewing multiple Building Resources in Democracy Governance and Elections (BRIDGE) modules.
+Smith has over 20 years of experience working in the election field serving as a technical expert for IFES, the Organization for Security and Co-operation in Europe, the International Organization for Migration, and the United Nations Development Programme in countries such as Georgia, Kosovo, Libya, Mozambique, Nepal, Pakistan, Sri Lanka, Timor-Leste and Yemen.
+He has also worked on the development of election-related training curriculums and capacity-building programs in Myanmar, the Philippines, Tajikistan and Afghanistan, in addition to drafting and reviewing multiple Building Resources in Democracy, Governance and Elections (BRIDGE) modules.
 Smith also managed the design and monitoring of out-of-country voting programs for elections in Iraq, South Sudan and Afghanistan.

-In addition to his international work, Smith has worked on local elections in Canada researching and implementing alternative election strategies for persons with disabilities including internet voting systems and electronic voting machines.
-Smith holds a Master of Environmental Studies with a specialization in international development and refugee studies, as well as a Bachelor of Education and a Bachelor of Arts and Science.
+In addition to his international work, Smith has worked on local elections in Canada researching and implementing alternative election strategies for persons with disabilities, including internet voting systems and electronic voting machines.
+Smith holds a master’s degree in environmental studies with a specialization in international development and refugee studies, as well as bachelor’s degrees in education and arts and science.